 Trolls are often great for any class, and that’s no different when it comes to hunters.
 Trolls have access to Berserking, the trademark attack speed cooldown that makes the race so strong.
 They also have Bow Specialization, which offers a slight bonus to bow weapon skill.
 This is similar to a dwarf’s Gun Specialization, but is more useful due to the wider availability of good bows.

 This is a 31/20/0 talent tree that should serve as a good starting point.
-It goes deep enough into the beast mastery tree to pick up the crucial Bestial Wrath ability, while also picking up Aimed Shot in the marksmanship tree.
-Your main flexibility here is in the marksmanship tree.
+It goes deep enough into the Beast Mastery tree to pick up the crucial Bestial Wrath ability, while also picking up Aimed Shot in the Marksmanship tree.
+Your main flexibility here is in the Marksmanship tree.
 As long as you have 11 points to pick up Aimed Shot, you’re free to replace the points Improved Hunter’s Mark and Mortal Shots.
-Decent alternative choices here include Spirit Bond for health regeneration and Monster/Humanoid Slaying for extra damage against specific enemy types.
+Decent alternative choices here include Spirit Bond for health regeneration and Monster Slaying/Humanoid Slaying for extra damage against specific enemy types.

 There are several different things you can do to maximize your character’s potential.
 Optimization includes evaluating your stat priorities, picking professions, grabbing enchants, and farming for consumables.
 While this might be an expensive and time-consuming process, the added power you receive from optimizing your character will make a world of difference!
 For any players wishing to raid, having a healthy supply of consumables is often a requirement to participate.

 One of the most important things to understand about a hunter is how to prioritize stats.
 Hunters hold the unique position of being the only class in the game to use Ranged Attack Power, but they benefit from multiple other stats too.
 While it is important for a hunter to deal damage, ensuring those shots land and that you have enough mana to cast your abilities is also something worth watching out for.